SPOT Skin Cancer™ Screening Program

 Skin cancer prevention and detection: Incorporate these tips into your presentation or hand them out at your event.

-Additional educational support materials such as posters, pamphlets, slide sets, and bookmarks developed and reviewed by AAD-member dermatologists can be purchased through the Academy’s Member Resource Center at (866) 503-7546.
+Additional educational support materials such as pamphlets and bookmarks developed and reviewed by AAD member dermatologists can be purchased through the Academy’s Member Resource Center at (866) 503-7546.
+Please also access the many AAD free and downloadable educational resources.

 As you prepare your presentation, consider the following tips: